patchbae/jekyll-now/_posts/Big LEDs/2019-05-08-Stairwell_Design.md

 For this installation design, I wanted to use a series of LED archways to create the appearance of a tunnel going down from the street-level entrance into the event.

 A total of eight (8) archways would be used.
 Each archway has an arc length of 9' and will have (180) 12V WS2811 RGB pixel tape.
+There will be a total of 72' of LED tape.

 Custom channel strips will be constructed out of aluminum, with the LEDs on the bottom of the archway.
 Diffusion will be used.